Sharon was a wife, a mother, and a secretary at a major university. She also experienced homelessness.

 Sharon had been out of the workforce for 15 years.
 She tried to find a job and soon discovered that job searching had changed dramatically.
 Sharon participated in the Jobs Program at Paz de Cristo.
 She received personal, one-on-one assistance and practical job coaching.

-A New Leaf offered an eight-week training program called Bank Works.
+A new, eight-week training program called Bank Works sparked Sharon’s interest.
 The program covered topics such as customer service, banking terminology, cash handling procedures and techniques as well as retail products and services.

 Sharon applied for the program, completed an initial assessment and participated in an interview.
 She was accepted into the program and graduated in May, 2019.
 She gained knowledge and hands-on experience.
 Sharon began applying and interviewing for new jobs right away.